WorldWideTelescope/wwt-webgl-engine/docs/content/_index.md

 [WWT web client]: http://www.worldwidetelescope.org/webclient/

 {% note() %}
-The TpeScript engine described in this document is also sometimes called the “web control”, “web client”, or the “web SDK”.
+The TypeScript engine described in this document is also sometimes called the “web control”, “web client”, or the “web SDK”.
 {% end %}